guettli/programming-guidelines/README.md

 **Permission Checks** Is Bob allowed to do action "foo"?
 Here we already trust that the user is Bob and not someone else.
-I use the term "Permission Checks" on purpuse since the synonym "Authorization" sounds too similar to "Authentication".
+I use the term "Permission Checks" on purpose since the synonym "Authorization" sounds too similar to "Authentication".

 Related question: